-Understand Your Businesses Strengths and Weaknesses
+Understand Your Agency’s Strengths and Weaknesses

 In order to maintain standards and survive in this ever-changing market, agency owners must set their goals based on their strengths and downplay any weaknesses.

-“One of the most critical things as a business owner is understanding your own strengths and weaknesses as honestly as you can.”
+“One of the most critical things as a business owner is understanding your own strengths and weaknesses as honestly as you can.

 When identifying your strengths and weaknesses, you need to outline competitive advantages and distinctive qualities your agency does and doesn’t carry.

-Most agency owners adopt for a SWOT analysis and consider it the easiest way to determine internal and external factors which could be having an effect on their standards.
+Most agency owners adopt a SWOT analysis and consider it the easiest way to determine internal and external factors which could be having an effect on their standards.